srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image8]

-After the collection process, I had X number of data points.
+After the collection process, I had 8796 number of data points, of which 7036 were used as training samples..
 I then preprocessed this data by normalizing it and cropping out a section of the images before feeding them to the model layers.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.